-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, the other defining Christmas movie of our time.
 Well, his time, at least.
 He saw it in the cinema when it came out.
 (Turns out he's getting depressingly old.)

 Surprisingly well, actually.
 I know.
 I'm shocked too.
 Now, to be clear, that doesn't mean this is a good game.
 It's not.
-So not.
+It is so not.
 Even at the time, it wasn't, pulling scores in the bottom half of the bell curve.
-When it comes to looking back at film licenses though, you kinda have to use different criteria - like Die Hard last week, it's really more a question of how they use the movie to make an experience that you're unlikely to get from anything else than whether or not that experience lives up to the best of the best of the best.
+When it comes to looking back at film licenses though, you kinda have to use different criteria.
+Like Die Hard last week, it's really more a question of how they use the movie to make something different than whether or not that experience lives up to the best of the best of the best.

-In what I doubt will be much of a shock, the structure of the game is rather more about traps than a more free-wheeling Gone Home - lots of dropping water next to staircases, not much in the way of making silly faces after using aftershave or uncovering the secrets of your sister's developing sexuality.
-This is pretty standard for Home Alone games, the most famous of them ('famous' being a little strong, admittedly), being the festering pile of 8-bit fail that is the NES version, or the 16-bit abomination that is its SNES version (based on the Gameboy one, to ensure that every platform gets to share the humiliation)
+In what I doubt will be much of a shock, the structure of the game is rather more about traps than something like, say, Gone Home.
+There's lots of dropping water next to staircases, not much in the way of making silly faces after using aftershave or uncovering the secrets of your sister's developing sexuality.
+This is pretty standard for Home Alone games, the most famous of them ('famous' being a little strong, admittedly), being the festering pile of 8-bit fail that is the NES version, or the 16-bit abomination that is the SNES version (based on the Gameboy one, to ensure every platform gets to share the humiliation)

 One of the best things about the PC version is that it offers prep time.
-The game starts at 8PM and gives an hour of in-game time to run around and both find the pieces that you need to set traps, and to... uh... set the traps.
-As in the movie, it doesn't seem the best idea, though since this is a movie series that recommended children befriend crazy pigeon ladies and that every scary adult is a potential comrade in arms just waiting for a child to open them up, we probably shouldn't use it as a textbook for life.
+It starts at 8pm and gives an hour of in-game time to run around and find the pieces that you need to set traps, and to... uh... set the traps.
+As in the movie, it doesn't seem the best idea, though since this is a movie series that recommended children befriend crazy pigeon ladies and that every scary adult is a potential comrade in arms just waiting for a child to help them open up, we probably shouldn't use it as a textbook for life.

 Oh.
 And speaking of games that didn't need to exist...

-It's the most half-assed take on the game you could imagine, short of having Kevin simply sit down in front of a TV and actually watch the movie.
-Levels flat out repeat, only in reverse.
-The closest it gets to showing the plot is to pop up some pictures that remind you Tim Curry was in the movie.
-All you do - all you do - is run away from Harry and Marv, hitting one button to pick up crap and another to throw it back at the pursuers, or dump things on the floor that will slow them down for a second or three.
+It's the most half-assed take on the movie you could imagine, short of having Kevin simply sit down in front of a TV and just watch it.
+Levels flat-out repeat, only in reverse.
+The closest it gets to showing the plot is to pop up some pictures that remind you Tim Curry was in it.
+All you do, all you do, is run away from Harry and Marv, hitting one button to pick up crap and another to throw it at them, or dump things on the floor that will slow them down for a second or three.

 The spirit of Christmas, right there.
 Bye, new friend!
 Enjoy dying alone in the cold!

 "Capstone: The Pinnacle of Entertainment Software" indeed.
-Presumably "The Pyramid Of Poop" was taken, or the creative genius who felt the company could get away with such a high claim disappeared in mysterious circumstances before it released the dullest named shooter of all time: "Corridor 7".
+Presumably "The Pyramid Of Poop" was taken, or the creative genius who felt the company could get away with such a claim disappeared in mysterious circumstances before it released the dullest-named shooter of all time: "Corridor 7".

-And that, if my calendar is to be trusted, is another year of Saturday Crapshoot in the bag.
-Thanks for following along with me, and I look forward to catching you in the New Year for both more ludicrously long looks at obscure games, and more livestreams where we can jump into the archives together and have a bit more in-depth fun with the good, the bad, the obscure and the most deservedly forgotten.
-Until then, I've put together a list of some of my favourites from this year that you may have missed or enjoy reading again now, and while the archive here is still unfortunately having a little trouble of the Gremlin variety, here's a complete list of every Crapshoot so far.
-Goodness, aren't there a lot?
-So many words.
+And that, if my calendar is to be trusted, is another year of Crapshoot in the bag.
+Thanks for following along with me, and I look forward to catching you in the New Year for more ludicrously long looks at obscure games, and a bit more in-depth fun with the good, the bad, the obscure and the most deservedly forgotten.

 And with that, that's it for me this year.
 Hope you had a Merry Christmas/other festival/entirely secular but still enjoyable break from work, and have a Happy New Year next week.
-Catch you in 2014!
+Catch you next year!